 I wrote previously about getting started on your family tree.
 Now I’ve researched family tree software.
-When I worked on my tree in eons ago about the only game in town was Family Tree Maker.
-Now the number of options are really overwhelming.
+When I worked on my tree eons ago, about the only game in town was Family Tree Maker.
+Now the options are really overwhelming.

-Most programs aren’t available for Mac users.
-There are web-based programs, which are compatible with all platforms, but these often require a monthly fee and can get quite expensive.
+There are Web-based programs, which are compatible with all platforms, but these often require a monthly fee and can get quite expensive.
 Prices listed are from the company websites.
 You may be able to find a better deal elsewhere.

 Criteria to consider:

 - Software that links to multiple databases.
 This makes life easier and is an added bonus but can also be expensive.
-With the endless data on the interwebs these days it’s not a deal killer but can make life easier.
-Still even the National Archives has restricted data access: “1940 through 2000 census records are on microfilm and can be accessed only by the person named on the record or their legal heir. ” At the end of this post I list many free resources.
+At the end of this post I list many free resources.

 - Here’s where a link to outside sources really comes in handy.
-Some software searches and matches members of your family and automatically adds information you approve to your tree.
+Some software will search and matches members of your family and automatically add information you approve to your tree.

 - Ability to print charts (that you can show or send to people), reports (so you can see what you’re missing) and to publish in book format.

-Ancestral Quest 15: Available for Windows and Mac.
+Ancestral Quest: Available for Windows and Mac.
 Ancestral Quest Basics is the free version.
 It offers “the essential features for working with your family tree, including some updated features in accessing FamilySearch Family Tree”.
 Upgrade to full Ancestral Quest program to add advanced features.
-Comparison chart of free v. paid version.
-Ancestral Quest 15 Windows: $29.95 to download; $34.95 on CD.
-Mac: $38.95 to download.
-COTC note: The website looks very dated but seems pretty robust.
+Here’s a comparison chart of free vs. paid versions.
+The website looks very dated but seems pretty robust.

 Ancestry: We’ve all seen or heard the commercials.
 This web-based platform doesn’t meet my criteria in terms of price.
-They are a private company not owned by the Church of Jesus Christ Latter Day Saints.
 In terms of records available (per the Ancestry.com Help Desk): Mormons 3 billion records v.
 Ancestry.com 16 billion records.
 They have teams of people who go around the world and obtain rights to use records from governments and other entities.
 They travel with their own equipment and copy and/or photograph records which are indexed in their searchable database.

-After that there’s a free two week trial that has all the bells and whistles.
-You have to remember to cancel it or you will be charged the monthly subscription rate of $19.99 a month/$70 for six months for access to US records only.
-Wider access is $35 per month.
+After that there’s a free two-week trial that has all the bells and whistles.
+You have to remember to cancel it or you will be charged the monthly subscription rate for access to U.S. records only.
 Once your paid monthly subscription ends you can still access your tree but won’t be able to view the records attached to it.
-While I understand the allure of all that data signing up for a $19.99 a month charge is as bad as all the unused gym memberships out there.
+While I understand the allure of all that data, signing up for a monthly charge is as bad as all the unused gym memberships out there.
 I would only resort to paid access after you’ve exhausted every possible free resource and you are out of options.
 Even then I would just cancel at the end of the free two weeks.

-Archives is web-based and is $9.99 a month.
-The free trial requires a credit card.
-They purportedly have “over 4.8 billion genealogy records” accessible with the paid version.
+Archives has a free trial but requires a credit card.
 The software searches and matches members of your family and automatically adds information you approve to your tree.
-Like my assessment of Ancestry, don’t get into a recurring and perpetual monthly payment.
+Like my assessment of Ancestry, I recommend that you don’t get into a recurring and perpetual monthly payment.
 At least one testimonial comes from professional genealogists so it may be more than what a hobbyist needs.
-No printing options.

-Brother’s Keeper 7.2 Wow this website is very rudimentary.
-Still I’m not one for judging a book by it’s cover.
-This Windows only (incl.
-Windows 10) software offers a free version that you can upgrade to a full version for $45.
-It doesn’t link to any outside databases but it may be a low cost option to collect your data.
+Brother’s Keeper This website is very rudimentary.
+Still, I’m not one for judging a book by its cover.
+This Windows-only software offers a free version that you can upgrade to a full version.
+It doesn’t link to any outside databases but it may be a low-cost option to collect your data.
 It offers reports as well as a book.

-Heredis 2017 Windows and Mac.
+Heredis.
+Windows and Mac.
 The free version is very robust.
 You have to sign up for email to get the free version.
-The paid version is $59.99.
-There’s also a mobile app for ios and Android.
-This may come in handy if your traveling and taking pictures of buildings, tombstones, etc. The paid version also includes image editing.
-As other reviewers commented the company is based in France so you’ll notice that some of the wording on the website is poorly translated however the software works well.
+There’s also a mobile app for iOS and Android.
+This may come in handy if you’re traveling and taking pictures of buildings, tombstones, etc. The paid version also includes image editing.

-Mocavo merged with search site Findmypast in 2016 so even with the free version you get access to all the research data.
+Mocavo merged with search site Findmypast.
 The software searches and matches members of your family and automatically adds information you approve to your tree.
-The software offers no printing options so I would only sign up for access to the free research.
+The software offers no printing options, so I would only sign up for access to the free research.

-- Read this article.
-Getting started on your family tree.
+- Read Getting started on your family tree.

-- Once you have a lot of data and are sure you will continue on with this search select a free version of Family Tree software that can be upgraded to a more robust paid version later.
+- Once you have a lot of data and are sure you will continue with this search, select a free version of family tree software that can be upgraded to a more robust paid version later.
 Avoid signing up for something that has a recurring monthly payment.

 - Exhaust all free resources.
-Depending on how much time you dedicate to it weekly, monthly etc. this could take years.
+Depending on how much time you dedicate to it, this could take years.

 How to maximize free trials

-Many research sites charge a fee beginning after a seven, 14 or 30 day free trial.
-In order to maximize those free days it is essential that you be organized.
-If you’re using family tree software print out a report showing holes in your research.
+Many research sites charge a fee beginning after a seven-, 14- or 30-day free trial.
+In order to maximize those free days, it is essential that you be organized.
+If you’re using family tree software, print out a report showing holes in your research.
 Highlight what you’re looking for and/or make lists.
 Have your printer fired up with plenty of paper and extra printer cartridges.
-Download the free trial on a long weekend or even if you’re on a staycation.
+Download the free trial on a long weekend or eon a staycation.
 Work on uploading or printing all the information during the trial.
 Enter the data a day or so before the trial ends.
 Go back and make sure you’ve searched for everything on your list.
 Make notes of where you searched when you can find something so you don’t duplicate your efforts.
-If you want to make sure you are prepared as possible before starting your free trial you see my advice for how to get started on your family tree.

 Free family tree research sites